wolle-hamburg/Seafile-Best-Practise/docs/installation/seafile-setup.md

 Created symlink /etc/systemd/system/multi-user.target.wants/seahub.service → /etc/systemd/system/seahub.service.
 ```

 To verify the automatic startup you need to reboot your server and afterwards Seafile Server should be running.
+But you can do a reboot later.
+Continue with the next step.